Rajat-Roy/CarND-LaneLines-P1/writeup_template.md

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to dentify curves instead of lines
+A possible improvement would be to identify curves instead of lines